Office Christmas Party: Plot

+Clay funds an exorbitant Christmas party that vexes their head of Human Resources, Mary.
+The party struggles to pick up, even with Chicago Bulls player Jimmy Butler present.
+However, the party amps up with the arrival of Savannah, a prostitute hired by IT director Nate to pose as his girlfriend.
+Her cocaine is mistakenly placed in a snow-blowing machine, dousing the employees and Walter.
+They become even rowdier, resulting in orgies in the restroom and damage to the company's property.
+As Clay wins over Walter, Josh and Tracey nearly kiss on the roof.

-Carol then loudly mentions her job offer to Josh to everyone, especially Clay.
-Despite stating he didn't accept it, he is angrily shunned.
-Tracey was also given an offer by Carol but explicitly rejected it, where he kept it open.
-Feeling betrayed, Clay rushes off with Savannah's unstable pimp, Trina, to party elsewhere, though she is more interested in robbing him of his wealth which he has on his person.
-Josh, Tracey, Mary, and ultimately Carol race to save him.
+Carol's flight to New York is cancelled due to bad weather, and she rushes back to the branch when she learns about the party.
+After Walter is hospitalized attempting to swing off a balcony, the team learns that Walter was fired from Data City earlier in the day, making their entire gambit to save the branch pointless.
+Carol shuts down the branch for defying her orders and loudly mentions her job offer to Josh in front of everyone.
+Despite not accepting the offer, he is confronted by Tracey for not having explicitly turned Carol down.
+Feeling betrayed, Clay rushes off with Savannah's gun-toting pimp, Trina, who wants to rob his personal safe.
+Josh, Tracey, Mary, and Carol race to save him.

-Hearing the branch is being terminated instigates a riot, destroying everything in sight.
+Hearing the branch is shutting down instigates a riot, resulting in more property damage.
 Josh authorizes security guard Carla to shut down the party.
-Clay races Trina's car towards an opening drawbridge, attempting to jump the gap, a feat he'd earlier mentioned to Josh.
-Driving Mary's minivan alongside him, Josh tries to convince Clay not to jump, but he is still upset.
-Convinced he's a failure he still wants to jump, dead or alive.
-After everyone fails to convince Clay to pull over, Josh threatens to join him, and Clay agrees.
-Scared of dying, Carol takes the wheel, swerving into Clay's car and causing him to veer off and crash into an internet hub, disconnecting the entire city.
+Clay races Trina's car towards an opening drawbridge, attempting to jump the gap, a feat he had earlier mentioned to Josh.
+Driving Mary's minivan alongside him, Josh tries to convince Clay not to jump, but the despondent Clay refuses to listen.
+Carol takes the wheel and runs Clay's car into an internet hub to stop him, disconnecting the entire city.

 Trina and Savannah are arrested, while Clay is taken to the hospital.
 The internet blackout inspires Tracey to implement an innovation combining internet Wi-Fi with wire connections through the power grid, which had previously failed.
-They race back to the destroyed office to set up her tech, it works and internet is restored to Chicago.

-The innovation saves the entire branch, with Clay apologizing for how his father treated Carol.
+They race back to the destroyed office to set up her tech, which successfully restores internet access to the city and saves the branch.
+Clay apologizes to Carol for his behavior and for how their father treated her.
 Walter, in the same hospital, agrees to join the team.
 Josh and Tracey kiss amidst the ruins of the office.
-Jeremy opens up to Mary, and Nate and Allison agree to go on a date.
-Everyone meets Carol and Clay at the hospital, and they all go out for breakfast, driving recklessly on the way.
+The team meets Carol and Clay at the hospital and they all go out for breakfast, driving recklessly on the way.